 Eastern Standard in Fenway/Kenmore serves a wide variety of dishes with lunch and dinner menus and plats du jour.
 Book in advance to avoid disappointment.
 528 Commonwealth Ave.

-Boston offers the chance to experience history and culture while also offering 21st Century hospitality with plenty of fine places to stay and to eat.
-Few city centres are so easy to access for travellers with the airport just three miles from Downtown.
+Boston offers the chance to experience history and culture while also offering 21st Century hospitality with plenty of fine places to stay and eat.
+Few city centers are so easy to access for travelers with the airport just three miles from Downtown.

 You might also be interested in: